 If the UE and network support Unavailability Period and an event is triggered in the UE that would make the UE unavailable for a certain period of time, the UE may store its MM and SM context in USIM or Non Volatile memory to be able to reuse it after its unavailability period.
-If the UE can store its contexts the UE may trigger Mobility Registration Update procedure otherwise the UE shall trigger UE-initiated Deregistration procedure.
+If the UE can store or otherwise retain its contexts the UE may trigger Mobility Registration Update procedure otherwise the UE shall trigger UE-initiated Deregistration procedure.

-NOTE: How the UE stores its contexts depends upon the UE implementation.
+NOTE: How the UE stores or retains its contexts depends upon the UE implementation.
 The UE can store some or all of its contexts in the USIM using existing USIM functionality.

-Before the start of an event that makes the UE unavailable, the UE includes the Unavailability Period Duration and triggers either Mobility Registration Update or UE initiated Deregistration procedure:
+Before the start of an event that makes the UE unavailable, the UE includes the Unavailability Period start time and Duration and and the cause of the Unavailability Period and triggers either Mobility Registration Update or UE initiated Deregistration procedure:

 a) If the UE initiates Mobility Registration Update procedure: